 In 2012 and 2013, Middlesex Health was named to Becker’s Hospital Review’s “100 Great Community Hospitals” list, which recognizes high-performing hospitals with fewer than 550 beds.
 To compile the list, Becker’s Hospital Review editorial team analyzed information, recognition and rankings from a variety of industry sources, including iVantage Health Analytics, Thomson Reuters, HealthGrades and the American Nurses Credentialing Center.

 Middlesex Health (then Middlesex Hospital) was recognized as one of the nation’s Most Wired, according to the results of the Most Wired Survey by Hospitals & Health Networks magazine in 2012, 2013, 2014 and 2015.

 Most Wired hospitals have more automated processes to communicate patient care plans among all caregivers, creating a safer, more effective patient experience.
 They also share more personal health information with the patient, thus engaging the patient in the care process, which studies have shown create better outcomes.

-CIO 100 Award — Middlesex Hospital was chosen by International Data Group’s CIO magazine as a recipient of the 2014 CIO 100 Award.
+Middlesex Health (then Middlesex Hospital) was chosen by International Data Group’s CIOmagazine as a recipient of the 2014 CIO 100 Award.
 The 27th annual award program recognizes organizations around the world that exemplify the highest level of operational and strategic excellence in information technology (IT).